bonitasoft/bonita-labs-doc/md/getting_started.md

 Most of the configuration is done by the installer.

-Once installed, you need to setup in Bonita portal profile mapping for profiles `Configuration` and `Operations Manager`.
+Once installed, you need to setup the Bonita Portal profile mapping for profiles `Configuration` and `Process Manager`.

-`Process Manager mapping` must also be configured for each process in order to display them in Operation Management living application.
+`Process Manager mapping` must also be configured for each process in order to display them in the `Operations Management` living application.